-That’s an awful lot of collection jars being rattled up and down the country.
+That’s an awful lot of charitable activity going on up and down the country.
 Which of course is a good thing.

 It's also an indication of just how many people are involved in setting up and running charities, social enterprises and community interest companies.
 Anyone, it seems, can be in charge of a charity.

 What you don't know can't hurt you?

 The problem is that many of these people probably won't realise what that actually means.
 In other words, that they're a trustee.
 And that they should be thinking about trustee insurance.

 There's evidence suggesting that over half the general public don't know what a trustee is.
 If that's to be believed, it's reasonable to assume that a significant number of trustees don't actually know they're trustees either.

 And there's a lot of you out there.
 About 700,000 in England and Wales alone, according to the Charity Commission.
 Plus, 120,000 new trustees recruited each year, to replace those stepping down.

 The thing is, not knowing and understanding your true status or responsibilities can be risky.